memgraph/docs/docs/reference-guide/query-modules/available-query-modules.md

 contribute implementations of various algorithms in multiple programming languages, all runnable inside Memgraph.

+If you are using Docker and either `memgraph-platform` or `memgraph-mage` images, MAGE library is already loaded and ready to be used so you can skip to the guide on [calling procedures within query modules](load-call-query-modules#calling-query-modules).

 :::info MAGE Documentation

 Check out the **[MAGE documentation](/mage)** for a detailed overview of all the